Michael Hutchinson (ice hockey): Detroit Red Wings

 As a free agent from the Blue Jackets, Hutchinson went un-signed over the summer.
 He later signed a professional tryout (PTO) with the Detroit Red Wings by accepting an invitation to their training camp in preparation for the season.
 Hutchinson was later released from his tryout with the Red Wings and signed a PTO with AHL affiliate, the Grand Rapids Griffins, on October 6, 2023.
 On December 19, 2023, the Red Wings signed Hutchinson to a one-year, two-way contract for the remainder of the 2023–24 season.
 After injuries to starting goaltenders Ville Husso and Alex Lyon, Hutchinson made his debut for the Red Wings on December 23, 2023.

-New Jersey Devils and SaiPa
+New Jersey Devils, SaiPa, and retirement

 As a free agent entering the 2024–25 season, Hutchinson signed a professional tryout with the New Jersey Devils on September 5, 2024.
 He was later released from his PTO with the Devils prior to the commencement of the season.
-As an unresctricted free agent, Hutchinson signed a contract for the remainder of the 2024–2025 season with SaiPa in the Finnish Liiga on November 11.
+As an unrestricted free agent, Hutchinson signed a contract for the remainder of the 2024–2025 season with SaiPa in the Finnish Liiga on November 11.
+In his lone season abroad, Hutchinson appeared in 24 regular season games with SaiPa, posting 7 wins and posting a 3.02 goals against average.

+After spending the entire 2025–26 season out of hockey, Hutchinson formally announced his retirement on July 28, 2026.